hthayyil/ArpCube/README.md

 The ArpCube can act as a standalone MIDI trigger or it can be used as an arpeggiator.
 When in arpeggiator mode, the ArpCube allows a user to step through a selected sequence of notes based on the input buttons.

+Powered by USB C. MIDI signals are sent using a DIN socket.
 ## Modes

 **MIDI Mode**